 Students living in graduate or family housing (Conover Apartments or Graduate House) during Winter Session pay their normal monthly rate, but no increment related to whether or not they enroll in Winter Session.

-Students living on campus pay a health fee and are free to fully make use of Student Heath Services.
+Students enrolled in Winter Session classes pay a health fee and are free to fully make use of Student Heath Services.

 Students not enrolled in Winter Session may visit Student Health Service and pay a fee-for-service.
 Learn more about Student Health Service Fees and Charges.